sincerelyjoshin/macOS-scripts/general_management_actions/GoogleChromeManagement/README.md

 ## CHROME MANAGEMENT - GOOGLE ADMIN CONSOLE

 From <a href="https://admin.google.com/">Google Admin Console</a>, Chrome management needs to be configured with a URL Blacklist and a URL Blacklist Exception.
 I recommend setting the blacklist to a bogus URL with a bogus protocol: ``foo://bar``.
-The Blacklist Exception needs to wildcard all http and https traffic: ``http://*`` and ``https://*``.
+The Blacklist Exception needs to wildcard all ``http://*`` and ``https://*`` traffic.

 ![Chrome Management](https://github.com/sincerelyjoshin/macOS_scripts/blob/master/general_management_actions/GoogleChromeManagement/GoogleAdminConsole-ChromeManagement.png)